alan-turing-institute/data-safe-haven/docs/design/security_decisions/physical_resilence_and_availability.md

 ### 6. Use different cloud vendors or multiple regions from the same vendor

 At the moment we only have a Microsoft Azure implementation of our Safe Havens.
 We are however exploring options for alternative implementations, for example by using Amazon Web Services (AWS).

 Different Safe Havens use different regions.
 Most of our Safe Havens use either UK South or West.
 Some of our development environments will use US Data centres.

 Microsoft infrastructure means that at the moment it is unlikely we could have operate in two regions at once.
-This is because a number of entities can only connect if they are in the same region.
-This is unlikely to change.
+This is because a number of entities can only connect if they are in the same region This is unlikely to change.

 ### 7. Have resilient network links to each region / vendor